What Is The Tallest Mountain In The Rocky Mountains

 Geological Formation

 The Rocky Mountains owe their existence primarily to the Laramide Orogeny, a period of mountain building that occurred between 80 and 55 million years ago.
-This event was caused by the collision of the North American and Pacific tectonic plates.
+Also, this event was caused by the collision of the North American and Pacific tectonic plates.
 Unlike many mountain ranges formed by intense volcanic activity or direct collisions, the Rockies were formed by a process known as "flat-slab subduction."
 The Farallon plate subducted at a shallow angle under the North American plate, causing widespread uplift and deformation far inland.

 The Sawatch Range